-If 1mdown encounters more than one server (for example if -c specifies a directory with many \.lic files) and -all is not specified, a choice of license servers to shut down is presented.
+If 1mdown encounters more than one server (for example if -c specifies a directory with many .lic files) and -all is not specified, a choice of license servers to shut down is presented.

 Note • On UNIX, do not use kill -9 to shut down license servers.
-On Windows, if you must use the Task Manager to kill the FlexNet Publisher Licensing Service, be sure to end the lmadmin (or lmgrd) process first, then all the vendor daemon processes.
+On Windows, if you must use the Task Manager to kill the FlexNet Licensing Service, be sure to end the lmadmin (or lmgrd) process first, then all the vendor daemon processes.

-When using the 1mdown utility to shut down license servers configured for three-server redundancy, there is a oneminute delay.
+When using the 1mdown utility to shut down license servers configured for three-server redundancy, there is a one-minute delay.
 You can protect the unauthorized execution of 1mdown when you start up the license server manager.

-Downloading and Installing Imadmin License Server Imgrd Command-Line Syntax for details about securing access to 1mdown lmhostid [-n] [-utf8] [-ptype argument] [hostid\type]
+Imgrd Command-Line Syntax for details about securing access to 1mdown lmhostid lmhostid [-n] [-utf8] [-ptype argument] [hostid_type]